gshutler/hatchet/install/sinatra.md

 done depends on how you have laid out your application but you should ensure that Hatchet is configured before you try and use it to log messages.

+# Caveats

+When logging messages you may need to use the `log` alias as Sinatra defines its own `logger` method.